 The program will be quantitatively focused but individually designed to fit each fellow’s background.
 Over the course of the program, each fellow should gain a thorough grounding in calculus, matrix algebra, basic and intermediate statistics, and basic and intermediate economics.
 Fellows will also have the opportunity to assist faculty with research to become familiar with what research involves.
 Pre-Doctoral Fellows will enroll in up to 9 credits of course work per semester.

 Pre-Doctoral Program Summary

 The WashU Olin Pre-Doctoral Research Fellows Program is a one-year, full-time program.
 Fellows will begin their program in July.
-The fellowship offers tuition and a living stipend ($26,000 in 2021-2022).
+The fellowship offers tuition and a living stipend ($29,000 for 2023-24).
 As non-matriculated, non-degree students at Washington University in St. Louis, Fellows have access to the rich resources that the university offers.
 Fellows will be provided with a workspace that is co-located with WashU Olin PhD students.

 Fellows are expected to fully participate in the intellectual life at WashU Olin and the university.

 Olin faculty conduct research on a wide variety of topics.
 Fellows participate in research projects and assist with research papers initiated by Olin faculty members.
 Projects are assigned based on interest and faculty/project availability.
 Fellows can expect to work closely with Olin faculty members and receive individual instruction on the techniques required.